fortune1991/fortune1991.github.io/projects/build_diaries/garden.md

 ## Soil removal

-To make way for the new veggie, there was a fair amount of soil that needed removing from the property.
-20 trailer loads in fact!
+To make way for the new veggie patch, there was a fair amount of soil that needed removing from the property.
+20 trailer loads!
 Yaz helped us do the hard yards on this task.
 Afterwards, we had a tree stump grinder come through to clear the area.

 **Soil removed**
 <p align="center">